dgulli/ClaudeOnVertex/README.md

     ```

 2.  **Configure Your Project ID:**
     Open the `.env` file and replace `"your-gcp-project-id"` with your actual Google Cloud Project ID.
-This is the only variable you need to change for a standard setup.
+This is the only variable you need to change.
+All other settings are pre-configured.

     ```dotenv
     # .env